millinon/jump.wtf/README.md

 It is important to note that the only files that are served statically are in the `www/htdocs` directory - no other files should be accessible from the Internet.
 I was previously making this distinction by checking the prefix of the URI against `/htdocs/`, but I decided that it makes far more sense to distinguish static files by subdomain, and serving all other requests through `main.hh`.

 ## How it works

+If you're trying to grok this mess, start in the `www/include/api/` directory, which contains its own readme.

+At a higher level:

 The core of jump.wtf is DynamoDB; a DynamoDB table stores keys and the links associated with them.
 Submitting a link or file consists of adding a row to the DynamoDB table, and redirecting to a link or file is the same as performing a lookup in the DynamoDB table.